Past Regional Work

 Fraser Valley Debris Trap

 The Fraser River debris trap is a floating facility between Hope and Agassiz that corrals uprooted trees and wood debris into a side channel where they can be chipped for hog fuel.
-The trap helps protect Lower Fraser River communities from large volumes of wood debris coming downstream during spring high waters and avoids an estimated $8 million a year in costs of clean up and repairs.
+The trap helps protect Lower Fraser River communities from large volumes of wood debris coming downstream during spring high waters and avoids what was estimated in 2008 at $8 million a year in costs of clean-up and repairs.

-For 12 years FBC worked with a multi-party committee to oversee the Fraser River Debris Trap and to secure annual funding commitments for its operation, primarily from federal and provincial authorities.
+FBC worked with a multi-party committee for over a decade to oversee the Fraser River Debris Trap and to secure annual funding commitments for its operation, primarily from federal and provincial authorities.
 The Province of BC and Port Metro Vancouver made a long-term commitment to fund and operate the trap, beginning April 2011.